dflib/dflib/README.md

 joins, etc.), only you apply them in-memory and over dynamically defined "tables".
 While SQL is "declarative", `DataFrame` allows step-by-step transformations that are somewhat easier to understand and much easier to compose.

 `DataFrame` is extremely versatile and can be used to model a variety of data tasks.
-Ad-hoc log analysis, simple ETL, spreadsheets processing are just some of the common examples.
+ETL, log analysis, spreadsheets processing are just some of the examples.
 DFLib comes with connectors for a variety of data formats:
 CSV, Excel, RDBMS (JDBC), Avro, JSON and can be easily adapted to any other formats (e.g. web-service-based ones like Google Sheets, etc.)